GirlScriptSummerOfCode/MentorshipProgram/README.md

 Apart from being a mentor, you can also submit your own project ideas to be completed during GSSOC.
 You can chose to be a mentor for your submitted projects.

-Projects can be from any field (Web Development, Android Development, Software Development, Artifical Intelligence/Machine Learning, Design) and can use any languages/softwares.
+Projects can be from any field (Web Development, Android Development, Software Development, Artificial Intelligence/Machine Learning, Design) and can use any languages/softwares.

-We would appericiate if you can contribute with multiple project ideas and it will be an icing on the cake if you choose to be a mentor as well.
+We would appreciate if you can contribute with multiple project ideas and it will be an icing on the cake if you choose to be a mentor as well.

 Submit Your Projects Here: [GirlScript Summer of Code 2018 - Project Submission](http://bit.ly/ProjectsGSSOC)